 You’ve been doing a great job of putting money away in an IRA for your retirement, but now you feel you need to raid your account to help with bills staring you in the face today.
 Can you pull out some cash without taking a financial hit?

-IRA withdrawals made before you reach age 59 1/2 are generally considered premature distributions by the IRS.
+IRA withdrawals made before you reach age 59 1/2 are generally considered by the IRS to be premature distributions.
 You usually owe any tax that might be due on the money, plus a 10 percent penalty on the amount.